For this assignment we will be working with the eclipse data from the TidyTuesday project. The goal is to mimic the complete analysis workflow.

 Before merging the data, we will check for missing values

-# Merge the two dataframeseclipse_merged_1st <-bind_rows(ea_final, et_final)# Check for missing values in each columnmissing_values <-colSums(is.na(eclipse_merged_1st))# Display the count of missing values in each columnprint(missing_values)
+# Display the count of missing values in each column

 year state name